+Project: 721

-Project: 721 Project title: COSMO/CLM Training Principal investigator: Andreas Will Report period: 2022-11-01 to 2023-10-31
+Project title: COSMO/CLM TrainingPrincipal investigator: Andreas Will

+Report period: 2023-11-01 to 2024-10-31

-The Numerical Model Training Course 2023 for the ICON model took place at the DWD headquarter in Offenbach from 27-31 March.
+The Numerical Model Training Course 2024 for the ICON model took place at the DWD headquarter in Offenbach from 10-14 June 2024.
 The training was organized by DWD in collaboration with the COSMO partner weather services and the CLM Community.

 The application areas of the ICON model range from numerical weather prediction (NWP) and regional climate simulations (CLM - Climate Limited Area Model) to the prediction of trace substance dispersion with ICON-ART.
 Therefore, national meteorological services, universities and research institutions are among the ICON users and the target groups of the training course.
-Each morning, lectures on the physical basics of the ICON model, data output of the DWD and technical details of ICON were scheduled.
+Each morning, lectures on the physical basics of the ICON model, data output of the DWD and technical details of ICON (incl. the community interface ComIn) were scheduled.
 In the afternoon, practical exercises allowed participants to learn how to run ICON simulations.